Would Martin Luther King Jr. Be Heard Today? (2021)

 But because it would be based on something not of this world that the world no longer recognizes.

-Editor’s Note: This blog was originally published in 2011.
-The Church & Culture Team wanted to share it with you again as we celebrate Martin Luther King Jr.’s birthday.
+Editor’s Note: This blog was last posted in 2019.
+The Church & Culture Team wanted to share it with you again as we celebrate Dr. Martin Luther King Jr.’s birthday.

 Gene Edward Veith, “Reading and Writing Worldviews,” in The Christian Imagination: The Practice of Faith in Literature and Writing, ed. by Leland Ryken, Revised and Expanded Edition (Colorado Springs: Shaw, 2002).